-He joined the Board from Shell Petroleum Development Company of Nigeria (SPDC) on Leave of Absence, having garnered 22 years work experience with SPDC.
+He joined the Board from Shell Petroleum Development Company of Nigeria (SPDC) in July 2018, first on Leave of Absence, having garnered 22 years work experience with SPDC.
 He eventually became a fulltime employee of the Board in September 2020.

-Prior to his engagement with the Board in July 2018, Dr. Ikuru was the Manager, Programme Management – Fit for the Future Programme in SPDC.
+Prior to his engagement with the Board, Dr. Ikuru was the Manager, Programme Management – Fit for the Future Programme in SPDC.
 He also held other Management positions in the course of his career with SPDC, including Manager, Upstream International Cost Ambition Programme, Manager, Community Content Development and Head Corporate Affairs Planning and Strategy.

 At SPDC he won the following awards/commendations: Award of Excellence from the Royal Dutch Shell CEO; Special recognition award for “exceptional performance in the Planning team delivery,” SPDC – 2004 and Excellence in Social Performance for the Shell Contractor’s Funding Scheme.